engapa/zookeeper-k8s-openshift/openshift/README.md

 $ minishift config get openshift-version
 ```

-If no version is showed in last command this means that the latest stable version is being used.
+If no version is showed in last command this means that the latest stable version will be used.

 ```bash
 $ minishift config set openshift-version <version>